Zero-inflated Beta distribution regression modeling: Conclusions

 \section{Conclusions}

-Modelling zero-inflated percent cover data has been a statistical challenge for ecologists; while many approaches have been proposed, we have argued that these do not satisfactorily address the zero-inflation issue or adequately distinguish between different sources of a 0.
-We have offered an approach to create zero-inflated modeling for percent or proportion data which parallels such modeling for count data.
+Modelling zero-inflated percent cover data has been a statistical challenge for ecologists.
+While many approaches have been proposed, we have argued that these do not satisfactorily address the zero-inflation issue.
+We have developed a left-censored approach to obtain zeros for data on the unit interval, and offered a zero-inflated model for percent or proportion data which parallels such modeling for count data.
 The specifications enable better understanding of the incidence of absence as well as the explanatory contribution of environmental unsuitability versus absence by chance.
-Given that most ecological data is spatial, we have supplied spatial models to enhance explanation and enable prediction to unobserved sites with known environmental attributes.
+Given that ecological data are often spatial, we have supplied spatial models to enhance explanation and enable prediction to unobserved sites with known environmental attributes.
 Better ecological insights emerge, particularly illustrated by our example with plant percent cover data.

-Future work will pursue a Tobit version with application to total area for a species at a site.
-Here, the latent variable W would be normally distributed with a mean regression; this setting can also be modeled spatially.
-Another path, in progress, considers joint zero-inflation.
+Future work, in progress, considers joint zero-inflation.
 For example, we can examine percent cover for a pair of species at a site to allow deeper focus on biotic factors (i.e., interspecific competitive interactions) that influence site suitability and relative species abundances.
-Again, this framework can be spatial and, given the sum constraint at a site to at most 1, anticipates negative association between areas occupied by pairs of species.
-Significant improvement in species distribution models for co-occurring species in models is still needed.
+Given the sum constraint at a site to at most 1, this framework anticipates negative association between pairs of species.